trbittner/recipe-chat-bot/markdown-recipes/kale-gruyere-pizza.md

 ---
 name: Kale and Gruyere Pizza
-description: This is simple pizza with more complexity in flavor than ingredient profile shows.
+description: This is simple pizza with more complexity in flavor than the ingredient profile shows.
 servings: Serves 2-3
 ingredients:
     - 1 small-medium bunch of kale, rinsed